markgab/swivel-search/Search-Customization.md

 This field is contingent on the *Include Keyword Search Box* being toggled on.

 When toggled on, the initial state of the web part will only display the keyword search box.
-The filtering controls will appear after the user clicks the advanced button.
+The filtering controls will appear after the user clicks the **Advanced** button.

 When toggled off, all the search controls are visible after page load.

 ## Choosing Search Fields

-Clicking on the Choose Search Fields button will present the field picker interface.
+Clicking on the **Choose Search Fields** button will present the field picker interface.
 Use this to decide which fields will be visible.

 ### Column Display Name